-In what can be seen as further support for the identified disclosure approach, the Israel Consumer Protection and Fair-Trade Authority (CPFTA) recently decided, based on the results of the studies reported her, to adopt this approach in their regulatiosn as well.
-As of 2021, the CPFTA permits online marketers to use only one type disclosure for native ads, which is to accompany the article with the text of “Advertisements by company's name”.
-In their explanation to the changes in regulation, the CPFTA points regulates to the results of the current research and states that this type of disclosure is one of the two types that showed the highest improvement in ad detection rates, and to the fact that Israeli consumers are familiar with the term.
-In addition, they say, it matches the letter of the Israeli consumer protection laws, which also use the expression "Advertisement".
-Moreover, they argue that the use of only one standard disclosure term, as opposed to various terms used today interchangeably, would be clearer and may facilitate efficient recognition and learning among consumers.
+In what can be seen as further support for the identified disclosure approach, the Israel Consumer Protection and Fair-Trade Authority (CPFTA) recently decided, based on the results of the prior studies reported here, to adopt this approach in their regulations.
+As of 2021, the CPFTA permits online marketers to use only one type of disclosure for native ads, which is to accompany the article with the text, “Advertisements by company's name.”
+In their explanation to the changes in regulation, the CPFTA pointed to the results of the current research and stated that this type of disclosure is one of the two types that show the highest improvement in ad detection rates and to the fact that Israeli consumers are familiar with the term.
+In addition, they said that it adhered to the letter of the Israeli consumer protection laws, which also use the expression "Advertisement."
+Moreover, they argued that the use of only one standard disclosure term, as opposed to using various terms interchangeably, would be clearer and could facilitate efficient recognition and learning among consumers.

-Policy makers who are interested in genuinely helping consumers overcome their biases and inattention and to make better judgments and more informed decisions, should not ignore these biases.
-Rather, they should try and fit the policy instrument (such as mandated disclosures) to consumers’ cognition and behavior.
-In the case of native ads, the identified disclosure operates directly on consumers’ inattention as well as consumers’ tendency to be influenced by more salient visual features.
-This exemplifies an approach that may also prove effective for other types of ads such as promoted content in social media, product placements on TV shows, commercials on TV shows and movies, and even political campaign ads.
-Future research could investigate how well can identified disclosures help people detect non-original content across media channels and exposure situations.
+Policy makers who are interested in genuinely helping consumers overcome their biases and inattention and to make better judgments and more informed decisions should not ignore these biases.
+Rather, they should try to fit the policy instrument (such as mandated disclosures) to consumer cognition and behavior patterns.
+In the case of native ads, the identified disclosure operates directly on consumers’ inattention as well as on their tendency to be influenced by more salient visual features.
+This exemplifies an approach that may also prove effective for other types of ads, such as promoted content in social media; product placements on TV shows; commercials on TV shows and movies; and even political campaign ads.
+Future research could investigate how well identified disclosures can help people detect non-original content across media channels and exposure situations.

-Although the main goal of the identified disclosure is to make sure consumers detect the native ad, which our research has shown, another important and interesting consequence could be how such identified disclosure affect consumers’ reactions to the ad.
-This may include their perceptions of the ad, how they process the information it tried to convey or the feelings and emotions it tries to elicit, and effective is the ad’s message.
-In turn, it would also be interesting to examine how such identified disclosure affects consumers’ perception of the brand and/or the company behind the advertisement.
-It is not unlikely, for example, that an identified disclosure may actually appear more trustworthy and increase consumers’ trust in the advertising body.
-This could be an especially important question for future research because it raised the possibility that marketers, and not only consumers, may benefit from identified disclosure, a result which could ensure further cooperation from marketers and prevent a “race of arms” between marketers and regulators.
-Even if that would not be the case, it could be interesting and worthwhile to investigate how marketers’ strategy may change if the tool of identified disclosure becomes the standard requirement.
+Although the main goal of identified disclosure is to help consumers detect native ads, another interesting research factor could be how such identified disclosure affects consumer reactions to the ad.
+This may include their perceptions of the ad; how they process the information it tries to convey or the feelings and emotions it tries to elicit; and how effective the ad’s message is.
+In turn, it would also be interesting to examine how such identified disclosure affects consumer perceptions of the brand or the company behind the advertisement.
+It is likely, for example, that an identified disclosure may actually appear more trustworthy and increase consumer trust in the company or brand.
+This could be an especially important topic for future research because it raises the possibility that not only consumers but marketers themselves may benefit from identified disclosure, a result which could ensure further cooperation from marketers and prevent a tug-of-war between marketers and regulators.
+Another promising area of investigation would be to observe how marketers adjust their strategies, if and when the tool of identified disclosure becomes the standard requirement.

-To conclude, as native ads are expected to further propagate, and marketers are expected to rely on them more in their advertising efforts, the “smart” approach of the identified disclosure offers regulators and policy-makers a viable solution to promote consumer protection, and, presumably and hopefully, improve society’s welfare.
+Native advertising is expected to further intensify, and marketers are expected to rely on it even more in their advertising efforts.
+Identified disclosure is a well-founded approach that offers regulators and policymakers a viable solution for promoting consumer protection, safeguarding communities, and improving the welfare of society.

 References

-,o
+Amazeen, M. A., and Wojdynski, B. W. (2018), “The Effects of Disclosure Format on Native Advertising Recognition and Audience Perceptions of Legacy and Online News Publishers.”
+Journalism, 1-34.